 The Mineral Resources are reported above cut-off grades of 1.0% for copper and 3.0% for zinc.
-The copper Mineral Reserves are reported above a cut-off of 1.4% while for zinc Mineral Reserves a cut-off of 5.0% is used for orebodies other than Lombador.
-For the Lombador Phase 1 a zinc cut-off of 6.0% was applied for Mineral Reserve reporting.
+The copper and zinc Mineral Reserves have been calculated using variable Net Smelter Return (NSR) values based on area and mining method.
+The NSR is calculated on a recovered payable basis taking in to account copper, lead, zinc and silver grades, metallurgical recoveries, prices and realization costs.
+The copper Mineral Reserves are reported above a site average cut-off grade equivalent to 1.5%.
+For zinc Mineral Reserves an average cut-off grade equivalent of 5.2% is used for ore-bodies other than Lombador and for Lombador Phase 1 a zinc cut-off of 6.0% was applied.
 Mineral Reserves and Resources for Neves-Corvo were estimated by the mine's geology and mine engineering departments under the guidance of Nelson Pacheco, Chief Geologist and Fernando Cartaxo, Chief Mine Planning Engineer.
-Qualified Persons are Graham Greenway, Group Resource Geologist and Stephen Gatley, Director Technical Services, both employed by Lundin Mining.
+Qualified Persons are Nelson Pacheco and Stephen Gatley, Vice President Technical Services, Lundin Mining.